Dr. Patricia A. Frazier

 Kelly Berg (PhD 2010).
-Assistant Professor of Psychiatry and the Director of Assessment for the Eating Disorders Research Program, University of Minnesota
+Faculty/Director of Assessment for the Eating Disorders Research Program, University of Minnesota Department of Psychiatry

 Laura Sherr (PhD 2010).
 College of Saint Benedict Counseling Center

 Matt Kaler (PhD 2009).
-Staff Psychologist, Minneapolis VA Medical Center
+Staff Psychologist/Program Manager, PTSD Treatment Team, Minneapolis VA Medical Center